-Consistent violations of dress code will result in disciplinary measures; refer to section Disciplinary Measures on page 124.
+Consistent violations of dress code will result in disciplinary measures; refer to the section entitled Disciplinary Measures.

 Electronic Devices

 Students may be required to submit specific identity information on electronic devices using Weimar's Internet service.
 Such information will be used to regulate the fair distribution of Internet service to all users on the campus.